 So you’ll better share your expertise and share your value as soon as you can!

-Another case scenario: if you’re contacting an audience less aware of Linkedin usages, your acceptance rate probably won’t vary that much whether you add a message or not.
+Another case scenario: if you’re contacting an audience less aware of LinkedIn usage, your acceptance rate probably won’t vary that much whether you add a message or not.

 They probably accept everyone because their beliefs are often the bigger the network, the better.

-Okay, they are basically no best practice - how do I know what to do?
+Okay, they are no best practice - how do I know what to do?

 Become the king of A/B testing and learn to know each audience you want to target :

-• Create an audience A and an audience B: same personas, same industry, same company size - it’s important that your audience is the same along with the test, otherwise, you’ll get skewed results.
+Create an audience A and an audience B: same personas, same industry, same company size - your audience must be the same along with the test, otherwise, you’ll get skewed results.
 Those audiences must contain 300 leads each at the minimum so the statistics are reliable and the trends are sure.

-• For the audience, A send a blank invitation.
+For the audience, A sends a blank invitation.
 For audience B, write a personalized and quite direct message to explain why you’re contacting this person.

 You can also test which identities perform best (CEO or SDR for instance).